 Location: Protection Centre 3 – Tay Mo – Ha Noi

-Scoop of work: To create a lively playground for the children and elderly at the protection center by using 70,000 painted recycle bottles
+Scope of work: To create a lively playground for the children and elderly at the protection center by using 70,000 painted recycled bottles

 Date of completion: 27 February 2017